Mahurangi Magazine logo

 Six-degree-separated v 9 liquid-fuel-head fantasyA 6° v might not sound like any sort of v-cylinder head-turner at all, but a bank-angle of might be as much as makes sense, given anything more would put the cylinder heads in the bank of big low-pressure pots too far away from those of their counterparts in the high-pressure bank to be efficient, much less be serviced by a single, rotary-valve valve-train.
 The almost-inline v 9’s potentially infinitely harmonisable exhaust acoustics, however, might sonorously compensate for its less-than-Detriot-90° v8 machismo.

-Straw boss Having misheard straw boss as store boss—an entirely understandable mondegreen given Tennessee Ernie Ford’s recording of Merle Travis’s Sixteen Tons was receiving saturation airplay at 1955the time—my quest to obtain evidence of the existence of the song Light the Fuse, heard just that one time in my childhood, eluded a subsequent quarter-century of sporadic search-engine deployment.
-Although the actual term store boss is not used in Sixteen Tons, my two-plus-two-equals-store almost certainly came from the last word of the last line of the song’s four-times-repeated chorus:
+Straw boss Having misheard straw boss as store boss—an entirely understandable mondegreen given the saturation airplay Tennessee Ernie Ford’s version of Sixteen Tonswritten and first recorded by Merle Travis, 1946 was receiving in 1955—Cimino’s quest to obtain evidence of the existence of the song Light the Fuse , heard just that one time in his childhood, eluded a subsequent quarter-century of sporadic search-engine deployment.
+Although the actual term store boss is not used in Sixteen Tons, his two-plus-two-equals-store likely came from the last word of the last line of the song’s four-times-repeated chorus:

 I owe my soul to the company store.

-A mining company store surely had a store boss.
-Then there is:
+Surely, a mining company store had a store boss.

 Waitangi regatta week Few, today, are aware that for the decade before World War II brought the Mahurangi Regatta to a halt, Waiwera hosted its after-match function.
 Held in the still extant, wonderfully named Waiwera Gaiety Hall, Waiwera provided the hospitality and entertainment that Scotts Landing couldn’t readily, after losing its unmaintained wharf.
 The Mahurangi Regatta, meantime, having reached peak private-light-vehicle access, is in the process of being reinvented, as a regatta week, culminating in an Aotea ki Mahurangi waka ama ocean race, possibly on Waitangi Day.
 The ocean race planned by Mahurangi-based Ngāti Maraeariki could reinvent Auckland Anniversary weekend the finale of a Tātaki Auckland Unlimitedpreviously ATEED—Auckland Tourism, Events and Economic Development-scale, “Waitangi week”.
 This is because of the part of the huge, international following enjoyed by the event’s inspiration—Hawaii’s Moloka'i Hoe—would beat a path to Mahurangi.
 Designed from the ground up to revolve around public transport and low-key, family-affordable camping, for many young Aucklanders, it would be their end-of-the-golden-weather opportunity to learn traditional camping, canoeing, sailing, and boat-building, skills.